 Australia's sunniest state capital is a beach lover's paradise with a passion for fabulous food, wine and beer.

-Air New Zealand offers 787-9 Dreamliner flights from Auckland to Perth every day all year round, and between Christchurch and Perth twice weekly in December - March.
+Air New Zealand offers 787-9 Dreamliner flights from Auckland to Perth every day all year round.

 Perth has it all.
 Sapphire blue ocean, porcelain white sand beaches, a picturesque wine region, cute quokkas (cat-size hopping marsupials) and a well-developed restaurant scene.
 It also has an average of 8.5 sunshine hours a day, which is music to the ears of any holidaymaker.